EliaKobayashi/unit_1-2021/README.md

 ```
 ## My Game

 The following code is my entire game.
 It is quite long because there is a Japanese option and English option.
+There is a video of me playing the game above in the table with the system testing.
 ```.py
 import os
 import time